Pogose School: Notable alumni

 Many of the students of Pogose School became famous and successful.
 Among them are Chief Ministers Profullah Chandra Ghosh (of West Bengal) and Ataur Rahman Khan (of East Bengal), as well as the first Bengali doctorate Nishikanto Chatterjee and the first Indian Doctor of Science Aghornath Chatterjee, who was the father of Sarojini Naidu.

 There are a number of alumni who went on to become pioneers in their fields, including Dr. P K Ray, the first Bengali principal of Dhaka College, Sir K G Gupta, the first Indian Privy Councilor and the first ICS officer from East Bengal, and Girish Chandra Sen, first Quran translator in Bengali.

 Poet Shamsur Rahman, Kaykobad, editor Kaliprasanna Ghosh, writer and Marxist activist Somen Chanda and comedian Bhanu Banerjee, as well as Zahirul Haque, Director of Banking Control of Karachi, the writer Nowsher Ali Khan Yusufzai, Journalist M Mamun Hossain and Babu Mathuramohan Chakraborty, the founder of Ayurvedic medicine house Sakti Ausadhalaya studied here.

 Many scholars came to visit the school including Swami Vivekananda, Michael Madhusudan Dutta, Rambai and others.

 According to sources, former Bangladesh national football team captain, Mohammed Mohsin was a student at the school.

-Notable Actors like Prabir Mitra and ATM Shamsuzzaman also studied here.
+Notable actors such as Prabir Mitra and ATM Shamsuzzaman also studied here.